I recently read an article in which the author speculated about the motivation driving the pro-life movement. She asked (and concluded):

 If Planned Parenthood and its supporters were really concerned with bodily autonomy for all, then they would start considering the bodily rights of the unborn child.
 Indeed, we ought to give the same consideration toward the unborn child’s bodily autonomy that we give to the mother.

-The fact that the child is temporarily inside its mother doesn’t render his or her life disposable, any more than a guest that you invited into your home should be at the mercy of any murderous whim that strikes you.
+The fact that the child is temporarily inside the mother doesn’t render his or her life disposable, any more than a guest that you invited into your home should be at the mercy of any murderous whim that strikes you.
 Even abortion apologist Mary Anne Warren has acknowledged as much:

 The Exercise of Bodily Autonomy Already Occurred